 Rods are not included

 You can quickly stabilize your kayak with the Lixada inflatable outrigger.
-If you want to stand up while you fish or paddle on choppy water, they are a great investment.
+They are a great investment if you want to stand up while you fish or paddle on choppy water.
 The pontoons are also excellent for beginners who want extra stability.

 Brocraft Kayak Outriggers